Ronald F. Prater: Project Orion

 Immediately on being called to active duty in the U.S. Air Force in August 1958, he was assigned as Assistant Project Officer on Project Orion (Putt-Putt) in the Research Directorate of the Air Force Special Weapons Center (AFSWC), Kirtland AFB, New Mexico.

 His duties in this capacity have been quite varied and included evaluations of the technical research performed by the contractor and formulation of future research programs based on the evaluations, presentation of future programs to higher headquarters and the management of routine administration connected to the project.
 In addition he participated in the technical evaluation of contractor proposals and had served as technical advisor during contract negotiations.

 Lieutenant Ron Prater and Captains Don Mixon and Fred Gorschboth, operated as a small "Space Warfare Analysis" team.
 Their efforts caught the attention of the most senior officers and resulted in the USAF proposing that Orion-style craft be fully funded—included preliminary designs during the development of the 1962 Air Force Space Program.

 Prater had presented briefings on the study results and on the technical aspects of Project Orion at various contractor and Air Force installations.
 It was during this time he became familiar with nuclear weapons, new weapon developments and weapon effects.

 Later life

-Later went on to obtain a doctorate in 1970 from AFIT in Aerospace Physics.
-Worked on Air Force Lazer Lab, Air Force Weapons Lab, DARPA in Washington, D.C.
-Star Wars, Lazer Defense System.
+Prater obtained a doctorate in 1970 from AFIT in aerospace physics.
+Worked on Air Force Lazer Lab, Air Force Weapons Lab, DARPA in Washington, D.C., Star Wars, Lazer Defense System.

 Death

-Ron passed on 17 November 2004 in Alexandria, VA.
+Prater died on 17 November 2004 in Alexandria, Virginia.